damonbarry/top-issues/README.md

 ## Configure

+Give the tool a GitHub OAuth2 token to use like this:

 ```
 $ top-issues oauth <github personal access token>
 ```

+You can override any configured token by setting `GITHUB_TOKEN` in your environment.

 By default, `top-issues` queries the [iot-edge](https://github.com/Azure/iot-edge.git) repo (because that's the repo I monitor).
-You can override the URL like this:
+You can configure the tool to use another URL like this:

 ```
 $ top-issues url <github repository URL>
 ```

+You can override any configured URL by setting `GITHUB_URL` in your environment.

 ## Run